 Apart from making sure you have the right hiking gear, you should also try to focus on improving your walking durability leading up to your adventure.

-To prepare for long distance walks, start with something easy and short.
+To prepare for long-distance walks, start with something easy and short.
 Build up the distance each time until you are at the stage where you can last the duration of your intended trek.

-It’s a good idea to get into brisk walking to build up endurance and to wear those walking boots in so that you don’t experience blisters or black toe nails on your long distance walks when you eventually go trekking overseas or on walking holidays at home.
+It’s a good idea to get into brisk walking to build up endurance and to wear those walking boots in so that you don’t experience blisters or black toenails on your long-distance walks when you eventually go trekking overseas or on walking holidays at home.

-For these longer duration hiking trips where you will be walking all day, it is a good idea to start with a mile or so and gradually work up a routine of walking 3 miles a day, increasing that to walking 5 a day, and so on.
+For these longer-duration hiking trips where you will be walking all day, it is a good idea to start with a mile or so and gradually work up a routine of walking 3 miles a day, increasing that to walking 5 a day, and so on.

 So where to hike as a beginner?
 If you are looking to travel away, the following are places suited to hiking for beginners.
 These would also be good hiking trails for kids if you are looking for a family experience.

 This list of where to go hiking ranges from England walking trails to tramping in New Zealand to hiking in Canada.
-There’s even a trek with wild animals in Africa and a coastal hike through fishing villages of Italy.
+There’s even a trek with wild animals in Africa and a coastal hike through fishing villages in Italy.

 If you are looking for US easy hiking trails, keep scrolling.

-This is one of Walkopedia’s favorite walks.
+This is one of Walkopedia’s favourite walks.

 Features: villages, Roman temples, ‘Robin Hood Tree’, and more.
-There are 5 day to 11 day hikes covering 44 – 137 km.
+There are 5-day to 11-day hikes covering 44 – 137 km.
 You can also join a tour for these easy hikes.
 There are Bed and Breakfast lodgings (B&Bs) and Inns for overnight stays.

 Features: walking safari style, the raw wilderness of Kruger National Park.
-Check availability for 3 – 4 days guided hiking trips of around 42 km.
+Check availability for 3 – 4 days of guided hiking trips of around 42 km.
 Overnight stays in a camp/hut accommodation

 Features: golden sand beaches, Cleopatra’s Pool, a beautiful inlet to Falls River, and a 47-m suspension bridge + fur seals/kekeno.
 This easy hike of 3 – 5 days covers up to 60 km.
 Overnight stays include 4 huts and 19 campsites.

 Features: diverse landscapes, vegetation, and wildlife, captivating stories of the original Māori and early pioneers.
 One of NZ’s good hiking trails for beautiful mountain views.
-Take a 3 day guided walk of 44 km.
+Take a 3-day guided walk of 44 km.
 Overnight stay in lodge accommodation.